iodepo/odis-arch/_sources/foundation/foundation.md

 ### Other properties

-At this point we can look at the other properties for our type.
+At this point we can return to look at the other properties for our type.

 ```{literalinclude} ./graphs/simple.json
 :emphasize-lines: 7-9